zyx-corporation/ttst/README.md

 3. **☀️ Solar Rhythm** (24 hours): Day-night cycle from Earth's rotation

 The theory suggests these rhythms were internalized into biological systems, forming the basis for:

 - Circulatory systems
 - Neural oscillations
 - Cellular timing mechanisms

 ## 📜 License

-This project adopts a **dual license** model:

-1.  **AGPLv3 (Community License)**: This license promotes open development by the community.
-If you use this software as a network service, you are required to publish any modified source code under the terms of the AGPL.
-See the [LICENSE](./LICENSE) file for details.

-2.  **Commercial License**: For companies wishing to avoid the AGPL disclosure requirement and incorporate this technology into proprietary commercial products.
-For commercial license inquiries, please contact ZYX Corp. ([contact@zyxcorp.jp](mailto:contact@zyxcorp.jp)).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## ⚖️ Ethical Standard

-We strongly hope that this technology will be used for peaceful and humanitarian purposes.
-All contributors and users are expected to respect our [**Ethical Standard (ETHICS.md)**](./ETHICS.md).
+We encourage responsible use of this research.
+See [ETHICS.md](ETHICS.md) for our ethical guidelines.

+## Disclosure

+- TTST is independent theoretical research
+- No commercial applications currently planned
+- Code shared for scientific reproducibility

 ## 🚀 Quick Start